CoderTristan/Ideas/README.md

 ceasefire and peace tracker

-military strategy predictor ai

 social media setiment for conflicts

-2 daily wiki random links side by side and user inputs connection and this gets posted and connections are not seen until connection finished

 blockchain balance detector

 current crypto nodes centralized

 ai headline predict with news letter or input based or daily generated headline or article modes

-ai stock or ceo calls analysis

-survival method given to ai from situation and then more theoretical paths are made from the decisions

 ai generator for athlete recovery sleep nutrition chance of injury for specific training goals training and sport